How Long Does Meth Stay In Urine? How Long Does Meth Stay in Your System? Meth Drug Test Factors, Detox & Treatment

 - Frequency of Use: People who use amphetamine frequently will have longer detection times than those who use the drug once.

-- Metabolic Rate: People with a high metabolism tend to process and excrete amphetamine quicker than those with a slower metabolism.
+- Metabolic Rate: People with a high metabolism process excrete amphetamine quicker than those with a slower metabolism.
 Age, activity level, and overall health can all affect your metabolic rate.

 Brain Damage From Crystal Meth Addiction

 Long-term meth exposure directly alters the brain’s cellular transporters and receptors (the systems responsible for delivering messages throughout the brain).
-These transporters and receptors are involved in regulating a person’s moods, which is why chronic impairment can lead to symptoms of irritability, apathy, rage, depression, insomnia, and anxiety.
+These transporters and receptors regulate a person’s moods, which is why chronic impairment can lead to symptoms of irritability, apathy, rage, depression, insomnia, and anxiety.

-Methamphetamine addiction also damages the brain’s so-called pleasure (or reward) center.
-Changes to the brain’s reward center are largely responsible for the drug cravings a person can experience when they quit.
+Methamphetamine addiction also damages the brain’s pleasure (or reward) center.
+Changes to the brain’s reward center are primarily responsible for the drug cravings a person can experience when they quit.

 Meth Head Teeth